aadityaverma/StoryBooks/Server/Features/StoryBooks.Features/README.md

 ﻿# Common feature logic

-This project contains all shared logic and configurations accross all application features.
+This project contains all shared logic and configurations across all application features.

 ## This includes configurations for